 Indian Settlement at the Red River to face Title

 Map of Prince Rupert's Land, with the

-Bishop's Route ,, Page 1
+Bishop's Route " Page i

-Image used by North-American Indian
+Image Used by North-American Indian

-Conjurors ,, 140
+Conjurors ., 129

-North-American Indian Conjuring Rattle ,, 147
+North-American Indian Conjuring Rattle ,, 136

 Conjuring Rattle used in the District of

-Krasno-jarsk, Siberia ,, 149
+Krasno-jarsk, Siberia " 138

-^{} The building in the left hand corner of the cut is the School-master's House; in the centre is the Missionary's Residence; and to the right is seen the Church, with the Schoolhouse behind it.
-In the River, to the left, are the Missionary and Schoolmaster's canoes; in the centre, the Missionary boat; and to the right, some canoes of Indians attending Divine Service.
-This cut differs from that in the Church Missionary Paper for Lady-day, 1845, and is, the Committee believe, more correct; the cut in the Church Missionary Paper being taken from a sketch in which the perspective was not observed.
+The building in the left-hand corner of the cut is the Schoolmaster's House; in the centre is the Missionary's Residence; and to the right is seen the Church, with the Schoolhouse behind it.
+In the River, to the left, are the Missionary and Schoolmaster's cances; and to the right, some cances of Indians attend ing Divine Service.